Assigned Tasks During Break Time at Workachkarlaw-admin

 If an employer assigned work during break while the employee was on their 30-minute break, it would be considered an interruption that would entitle an employee to an additional 30-minute break.
 For example, if an employee is on their statutory break for 15 minutes, and their employer assigned work for them during that break, the employee would be entitled to a further 30 minutes of break that must be uninterrupted.

-What Happens If I am Assigned Work During Break?
+What Happens If I am Assigned Tasks During Break at Work?

 Employers are obligated under the ESA to provide an employee with an uninterrupted 30-minute unpaid break upon or within 5 hours of consecutive work.
 If the employee’s break is interrupted by work assigned work during break, the employee would be entitled to another full 30-minute break that is uninterrupted.